Lanny McDonald: Calgary Flames

 It turned out to be the winning goal for Calgary who eliminated Edmonton to clinch the Smythe Division championship.
 The victory over their provincial rivals also touched off a celebration amongst the fans, of which over 20,000 greeted the team with wild cheering when their plane landed at Calgary International Airport.
-A series win over the St. Louis Blues led McDonald and the Flames into their first Stanley Cup Finals, against Montreal.
+A series win over the St. Louis Blues led McDonald and the Flames into their first Stanley Cup Final, against Montreal.
 The series ended in disappointment: He watched from the bench as his teammates unsuccessfully attempted to tie the deciding game in the final minute and the Canadiens defeated the Flames in five games to win the Stanley Cup.

 Two separate knee injuries limited McDonald in 1986–87.
 His total of 14 goals in 58 games was his fewest since his rookie season.
 He reached a milestone in the Flames' final game of the season, appearing in the 1,000th game of his career.
 Following a 10-goal campaign in 60 games in 1987–88, McDonald reached two additional major milestones in the 1988–89 season.
 On March 7, 1989, he scored the 1,000th point of his career with a wraparound goal from behind the net against Bob Essensa in a 9–5 victory against the Winnipeg Jets.
 Two weeks later, on March 21, he scored the 500th goal of his career on a nearly identical wraparound against Mark Fitzpatrick of the New York Islanders.
 It was the final regular season goal of McDonald's career.

 "This is the most peaceful feeling I've ever experienced in hockey.
 There's no feeling like it.
 I wish I could describe it to people outside.
 I think you appreciate it a lot more after you've been trying to win it for 16 years, like I have."